Game Console Infrared Component - Dismantled for reference and curiosity

-Photographs of the Menacer 'gun' section will be added at a later date.
+Photographs of the Menacer 'gun' section will hopefully be added at a later date.

-The Menacer is not connected to the Mega Drive by a cable but rather tracks its actions via an infrared link.
-The receiver, seen below, for best results, sits above your television and is connected to the Mega Drive's second controller port.
+The Menacer is not connected to the Mega Drive by a cable and instead it's actions are tracked by an infrared receiver.
+The receiver for best results sits above the television and is connected to the Mega Drive's second controller port.

-The gun section comprises a futuristic pistol, a removable shoulder stock and detachable dual sights, which were useless if used as intended.
-The pistol section is powered by six AAA batteries and is arguably more accurate than the Super Scope.
+The gun section comprises a futuristic pistol, a removable shoulder stock and detachable dual sight... that was useless if used as intended.
+The pistol section is powered by six AAA batteries and is arguably more accurate than the Nintendo Super Scope.

-Sadly, as with so many gimmicky hardware add-ons, the Menacer had very few game titles created for it.
-In fact, on the Mega Drive, excluding the pack-in games, only two; 'T2: The Arcade Game' and 'Body Count'.
-A number of other titles were released but require either the Mega-CD or Mega-CD and 32X to be added to the Mega Drive.
+Sadly as with so many gimmicky hardware add-ons the Menacer had very few games created for it.
+In fact for the Mega Drive (excluding the pack-in games) only two; 'T2: The Arcade Game' and 'Body Count'.
+A number of other titles were released but require either the Mega-CD or Mega-CD and 32X to be added to the Mega Drive to play them.

-[Sega Mega-CD and Sega Mega-CD 32X] Corpse Killer
+[Sega Mega-CD and Sega Mega-CD 32X Titles] Corpse Killer

-As the Menacer uses scan lines to determine where the the barrel is pointing it will only work with CRT televisions; this done not include CRT computer monitors.
+As the Menacer uses scan lines to determine where the gun barrel is pointing it will only work with CRT televisions; this does not most CRT computer monitors.